-Attorney General Jeff Sessions – advocate of marijuana prohibition – has always been candid about his opinions on drug legalization.
-This week he continued down the same path as Sean Spicer, reiterating the idea of an impending tougher approach towards recreational marijuana.
+Attorney General Jeff Sessions – an advocate of marijuana prohibition – has always been candid about his opinions on drug legalization.
+This week he continued down the same path as Sean Spicer, reiterating the idea of an impending tougher approach toward recreational marijuana.
 Spicer raised concerns last week, when he said that we will see a “greater enforcement” of federal laws surrounding recreational marijuana.

 As mentioned in a previous article, as Attorney General, Sessions now has the incredible power to decide what “enforce laws as effectively as we are able” means.
-A growing number of states are moving towards the legalization of marijuana, but this administration may grind this movement into a standstill.
+A growing number of states are moving toward the legalization of marijuana, but this administration may grind this movement into a standstill.

 During a discussion at the Justice Department this week, Sessions said “I believe it’s an unhealthy practice and current levels of THC in marijuana are very high compared to what they were a few years ago.”

 According to Sessions, the Cole Memorandum is under review.
 The Cole memo currently stipulates that the DOJ place low priority on enforcing marijuana laws against businesses that comply with state laws.
 He didn’t confirm what steps will be taken next, but said “We’re going to look at it…and try to adopt responsible policies”.

 Sessions further stated that experts had advised him there is “more violence around marijuana” than one would think.
 Please tell me, Jeff, where is the evidence?

 Business Insider says Tom Angell (a member of the pro-legalization group Marijuana Majority) talked to them about the effect Jeff Sessions had by bringing up marijuana and violence yesterday.
 He unintentionally highlighted one of the strongest arguments for legalizing marijuana: Regulated markets.